-ACC 205-Accounting with Microcomputer Applications
+ACC 205-Accounting with Spreadsheet Applications

-3 cr.
-(Fall/Spring) Spreadsheet and time value of money software are introduced and developed as support tools for topics in managerial, financial, and income tax accounting.
-Topics include capital budgeting, cash budgeting, depreciation, loan/debt/bond amortization, cost/ volume/profit analysis, project development, financing, and profit planning, and an introduction into financial planning.
+Spreadsheet and time value of money software are introduced and developed as support tools for topics in managerial, financial, and income tax accounting.
+Topics include budgeting, depreciation, debt amortization, cost/volume/profit analysis, financing, and profit planning.
 Emphasis is placed on both proper application of theory and quality of report presentation.